-Start with your own host.
-Many hosting companies even offer a hosting plan with a free domain for the first year.
-They sometimes will even install WordPress on the domain for you.
+Start with your own web host.
+Many web host companies even offer a hosting plan with a free domain for the first year.
+They sometimes will even install the WordPress plugin on the domain for you.

 Even if they don’t, you’ll find tons of tutorials on setting up your website.

 I recommend install WordPress – it’s powerful and fairly simple to use.
-You will find many WordPress tutorial blogs like WPBeginner to customize your website.
+You will find many WordPress blog tutorials like WPBeginner to customize your website.